emmohac/emmohac/README.md

 - 👯 I’m looking to collaborate on Back-end.
 - 💬 Ask me about REST, GraphQL, MongoDB and PostgreSQL.
 The more questions, the more I can learn.
 - 📫 How to reach me: huymt2@uci.edu
-- ⚡ Fun fact: I don't know React and I'm trying to learn it.
+- ⚡ Fun fact: I don't know React and I'm learning it.
+I am also exploring Fastify.